-Endless custom bracketry and machining has been tackled to make all these parts work together in harmony.
+Endless custom bracketry and machining have been tackled to make all these parts work together in harmony.
 Small touches are easy to overlook when they simply look "right".

-For an example, in 1960, this engine would have had a generator sitting on a bracket low and well off to the side of the engine.
-When the generators failed they were eventually replaced with alternators.
-Usually brackets were cobbled together to fit the alternator where the generator was.
-In a hotrod, this would be about where the front tire is.:) We have custom made a bracket that not only places the alternator in line with the valve cover (like a modern engine), but is also adjustable to allow for a variety of alternator pulley offsets.
+For example, in 1960, this engine would have had a generator sitting on a bracket low and well off to the side of the engine.
+When the generators failed, they were eventually replaced with alternators.
+Usually, brackets were cobbled together to fit the alternator where the generator was.
+In a hot-rod, this would be about where the front tire is.
+We have custom-made a bracket that not only places the alternator in line with the valve cover (like a modern engine) but is also adjustable to allow for a variety of alternator pulley offsets.
 This is just an example of a detail that would be easily overlooked when walking around one of our engines simply because it looks "right".

 Although not a full list of what had to be done to bring these engines to market, we hope you can see the level of commitment and dedication.

-The images above shows the ThunderV12 dressed up with a 5spoverdrive transmission, valve cover art, and our test stand / dyno exhaust (not for sale).
-Automatic and manual tranmission options.
+The images above show the ThunderV12 dressed up with a 5spoverdrive transmission, valve cover art, and our test stand/dyno exhaust (not for sale).